 Today, Bookshelf honors all the mothers who have stood calmly and resolutely during their children’s times of trouble — when they lost their way — and whispered comforting, healing words of wisdom so they can sail on through life’s tempest-tossed seas.

 SHARE THE LOVE: If you enjoyed this post, please help expand the Bookshelf community by sharing with a friend or with your readers.
 Cheers.

-Read related posts: What is the Dunning-Kruger Effect?
+Read related posts: What is the Meaning of Bohemian Rhapsody?

 What is the Meaning of Elton John’s Rocket Man?